-Student Grade Reports: Grades reports are issued four times each year as well as mid-term grade reports.
-The first quarterly report will be issued sometime near the first of November.
+Grades reports are issued four times each year after each nine-week instruction period.
+The first report will be issued sometime after the first of November.
 Parent/Teacher conferences will be held at the same time.
-Parents are encouraged to keep in close contact with the teacher and/or County Superintendent.
+Parents are encouraged to keep in close contact with the teacher and/or

+County Superintendent.
 It is important to call first to let each know what time is convenient.